mivd7/ticket2ride-server/README.md

 README for Ticket 2 Ride server:

 This is the backend side of my tickets app, build with Typescript and PostgreSQL.
 It uses KOA-server.
+This backend was designed for a ticket resale app, where users can buy and sell their own ticket.

 The DB contains four tables: each for a different feature in the app.
 These are: events, tickets, comments, users.
 It uses restful API endpoints to create, update and